Are you ready for change and a new direction?

-Did you know that substance abuse can lead to various mental health disorders and vice versa?
-Teenage substance abuse is a growing problem.
-Oftentimes, teenagers abuse drugs to cope with distressing mental and emotional conditions.
+Did you know that substance use disorder can lead to various mental health disorders and vice versa?
+Substance use disorder is a growing problem.
+Oftentimes, individuals abuse drugs to cope with distressing mental and emotional conditions.

-Our outpatient program is intended to prevent or reduce substance abuse disorders (i.e., misuse of prescription medication, underage drinking, or illegal drug use amongst teenagers).
+Our outpatient program is intended to prevent or reduce substance use disorders (i.e., misuse of prescription medication, underage drinking, or illegal drug use).
 GPD provides the foundation and necessary tools to prevent and reduce the usage.

-To help our youth enhance their quality of life and reduce/sustain recovery from substance use.
-We utilize a person-centered approach through our various therapeutic modalities (i.e., Cognitive Behavioral Therapy and Motivational Interviewing).
+To help individuals enhance their quality of life and reduce/sustain recovery from substance use, we utilize a person-centered approach through our various therapeutic modalities (i.e., Cognitive Behavioral Therapy and Motivational Interviewing).
 Our program components consist of, but not limited to anger management, coping skills, knowing your triggers, and developing a positive support system.

-GPD’s Drug Educational/Early Intervention Workshop is a 2-day instructional program designed for first time drug users.
-This direct and interactive, instructional, program is offered to educate and develop youth on decision-making skills.
+GPD’s Drug Educational/Early Intervention Workshop are instructional programs designed for individuals that struggle with substance use.
+This direct and interactive, instructional, program is offered to educate and develop individuals on decision-making skills.
 This workshop is intended to prevent and reduce substance abuse use.
-This workshop provides youth with the education and tools to help resist risky behaviors.
-First-time violators/offenders of drug and alcohol use would be appropriate for this program.
+This workshop provides individuals with the education and tools to help resist risky behaviors.
+Our program consists of first-time violators and reoffenders of drug and alcohol use.

-Our Supportive Outpatient Programs (SOP) is geared toward youths who may not qualify or who have graduated from intensive outpatient services.
-These youths have started the addiction and recovery process.
+Our Supportive Outpatient Programs (SOP) is geared toward individuals who may not qualify or who have graduated from intensive outpatient services.
+These individuals have started the addiction and recovery process.
 This program is 10 weeks and meets 2 days weekly.
-Youth are required to participate in one group (3-hour sessions) and one individual session (1 hour).
+Individuals are required to participate in one group (3-hour sessions) and one individual session (1 hour).
 SOP focuses on relapse prevention, life skills, and re-integration to normal life.

 Parents are a critical part to a youth’s continued recovery and sobriety.
 Parents also play an active role in the prevention of substance abuse, amongst youth.
 Youth are less likely to do drugs when their parents are involved at an early age.
 Establishing clear rules and consequences are critical components to parenting.
 Communication with your youth is also an effective tool in parenting.